Frederick Abberline: Police career

 Frederick was a clockmaker until he left home to go to London, where he enlisted in the Metropolitan Police on 5 January 1863, being appointed to N Division (Islington) with the Warrant Number 43519.
 PC Abberline so impressed his superiors that they promoted him to Sergeant two years later on 19 August 1865.
 On his promotion he moved to Y Division (Highgate).
-Throughout 1867 he investigated Fenian activities as a plain-clothes officer.
+Throughout 1867 he investigated Fenian activities as a plainclothes officer.
 He was promoted to Inspector on 10 March 1873, and three days later, on 13 March, transferred to H Division in Whitechapel.
 On 8 April 1878 Abberline was appointed Local Inspector in charge of H Division's CID.

 On 26 February 1887 Abberline transferred to A Division (Whitehall), and then moved to CO Division (Central Office) at Scotland Yard on 19 November 1887, being promoted to Inspector First-Class on 9 February 1888 and to Chief Inspector on 22 December 1890.
 Following the murder of Mary Ann Nichols on 31 August 1888, Abberline was seconded back to Whitechapel due to his extensive experience in the area.
 He was placed in charge of the various detectives investigating the Ripper murders.
 Chief Inspector Walter Dew, then a detective constable in Whitechapel's H Division in 1888, knew Abberline and, while describing him as sounding and looking like a bank manager, also stated that his knowledge of the area made him one of the most important members of the Whitechapel murder investigation team.